Icehawk78/FrozenCookies/README.md

 * Smarter Force the Hand of Fate auto-spellcasting by not blindly selecting clots and other negative effects
 * Smarter season behaviour by swapping to Easter on Cookie Storms when not all eggs are unlocked
 * Implemented two advanced Auto Cast behaviours, see documentation below
+* Automatically buys brokers and upgrades the market office
 * Preparation for the new release with new building and new synergies (not yet complete, do not use with beta)

 ----------